Mohammed Omer (journalist): Background

-Omer was raised in the Rafah refugee camp at the southern end of the Gaza Strip near the Egyptian border.
+Omer was born and raised in the Rafah refugee camp at the southern end of the Gaza Strip near the Egyptian border.
 He began working to support his family at the age of six when his father was in an Israeli prison.
 In time, he took a job at a backpack factory and since then has been a translator, journalist and program co-ordinator.

 Omer graduated with dual bachelor degrees, English and literature, from the Islamic University of Gaza in June 2006.

 Incidents

 Israeli restrictions have sometimes stopped him travelling to the West Bank.

 In 2008, while traveling back to the Gaza Strip via Allenby Bridge to the West Bank, Omer reported that he was stripped to his underwear, humiliated and beaten by Israeli soldiers while traveling into the West Bank from Jordan.
 According to a United Nations report, Omer is convinced that the brutal assault occurred when the security services were frustrated at their inability to confiscate the money he had been awarded.

 He was subsequently hospitalized on his return to Gaza, where it was discovered that he had sustained several broken ribs and various bodily contusions as a result of the ordeal.
 Omer has recovered since and has been able to maintain his position as a journalist.
-The government of The Netherlands, which had sent a diplomat to welcome Omer and accompany him to Gaza, lodged an official protest with Israel about his mistreatment.
+The government of The Netherlands, which had sent a diplomatic mission to welcome Omer and accompany him to Gaza, lodged an official protest with Israel about his mistreatment.